 Susan might travel often for work and therefore isn’t always at service to put her tithe in the offering plate.
 Text giving is something she can use from wherever work takes her.

 In fact, text giving is an option you can include on your church’s website and in live-streaming sessions so viewers can quickly give as they watch the message.

 Also, with text giving there’s no need for givers to download an app or even visit the church website.
-They can quickly text the gift amount to your church’s dedicated number, enter their card information, and receive an email receipt within a few minutes.
+They can quickly text the gift amount to your church’s dedicated number using a designated fundraising keyword (such as "GIVE"), enter their card information, and receive an email receipt within a few minutes.

 First-time visitors might not be ready to download an app, but if they want to give they can do so via a text-to-give option.